Our registered office is at Lytchett House, 13 Freeland Park, Wareham Road, Poole, Dorset, BH16 6FA.

 Your personal data collected by Bankeronwheels.com may be stored and processed in your region, or in any other country where we or our service providers have facilities.

 We make it a business priority to process the vast majority of information in the European Economic Area (EEA) or UK, with minor exceptions.

 The only notable exception is the Form Processing Software, which is located in the US.

 This software is a cloud-based email delivery service that assists businesses in sending transactional and marketing emails.
 When it comes to the storage of information processed in emails sent through their services, they may temporarily store email content and related information, such as email addresses, names, and any other personal data included in the forms, primarily for the purposes of delivering the emails, troubleshooting, maintaining email logs, and ensuring service quality and security.

 This service is not typically a long-term storage solution for any content.
 This provider has measures and policies in place for data retention and deletion in accordance with privacy regulations like the GDPR.

 Your Duty to Inform Us of Changes

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes.

-You may review or update personally identifiable information that we hold about you, by emailing [email protected]
+You may review or update personally identifiable information we hold about you by emailing [email protected].

 After receiving the request, we will tell you when we expect to provide you with the information, and whether we require any fee for providing it to you.